minnojs/minno-quest/docs/quest/API.md

 latency 		| The time (from question presentation) to the last change of this response. submitLatency	| The time (from question presentation) to the time this page was submitted.

-The response for questionName1 can be accessed using `current.questions.questionName1.response`.
+The response for the question 'questionName1' in the current questionnaire can be accessed using `current.questions.questionName1.response`.
+The response for the question 'questionName1' in the questionnaire called 'taskName' can be accessed using `global.taskName.questions.questionName1.response`.
 You can use this data within [templates](../basics/sequencer.html#templates) or from within [branches](../basics/sequencer.html#conditions).